 Evening in Kanchanaburi

 We reached Kanchanaburi about 6 PM.
 After taking some rest, we got on our feet again to explore the local market.
-There was a local festival going on at a venue.
-We gatecrashed into the event, and observed people enjoying a cultural evening.
-Even though we enquired about the event, we couldn’t understand much (nobody understood English!).
+To our good fortune, there was a local festival going on at a venue.
+So, we decided to check it out.
+Observing the people enjoying a cultural evening was a nice experience.
+Even though we enquired about the event, we couldn’t understand much.
+Obviously because, nobody understood English and we knew none of their language.

 Afterwards, at the market place, we explored the local shops.
 Finding some food to our liking was really difficult.
 However, we managed somehow!
 That was the end of day-1.

 Though the Death Railway and Hellfire Pass are the main attractions, there are a few more places to explore in Kanchanaburi.
-But they turned out to be related to the Death Railway as well.
-We took two cycles from our guesthouse to explore these places in the town.
+But they turned out to be related to the Death Railway only.
+Riding two cycles (got from our guesthouse), we explored these places in the town.

 Kanchanaburi War cemetery:

 The Prisoners of War who died in building the Death Railway are laid to rest at the Kanchanaburi War Cemetery.
-There are 6982 graves of which 124 are still unidentified.
-We paid respect to the departed souls, and felt a sense of grief.
+Would you believe, of the 6982 graves there, 124 are still unidentified!
+While paying respect to the departed souls, we definitely had a sense of grief.
 However, it was good to see that the Commonwealth War Graves Commission has maintained the cemetery well.

 Death Railway Museum: